huggingface/community-events/whisper-fine-tuning-sprint/README.md

 Since those choices are not always obvious when in doubt feel free to ask on Discord or even better post your question on the forum.

-## How to install relevant libraries & setup environment
+## How to install relevant libraries & setup the environment

-Before installing the required libraries, we'd need to install install and update `ffmpeg` to version 4:
+Before installing the required libraries, we'd need to install and update `ffmpeg` to version 4:

 ```bash
 add-apt-repository -y ppa:jonathonf/ffmpeg-4